Perth Grammar School: Development

-Phase two of the building programme was given the go-ahead by Tayside Regional Council in April 1975.
+Phase two of the building programme was given the go-ahead by the newly created Tayside Regional Council in April 1975.
 It included an open-plan technical department, 13 science laboratories, an open-plan home economics department and a small theatre.
 It was due to be completed by May 1977.

 The third phase incorporated a games hall, gymnasia, and the art and music departments.
 Costed at £850,000, it was agreed for 1979/80.

-In 1983, the rector, Robert Heeps, castigated the regional council for its "complacent attitude" towards the school's accommodation crisis, citing temperatures plunging to the lower 50s in temporary classrooms with pupils huddled in gloves and anoraks.
+In 1983, the rector, Robert Heeps, castigated the regional council for its “complacent attitude” towards the school's accommodation crisis, citing temperatures plunging to the lower 50s in temporary classrooms with pupils huddled in gloves and anoraks.
 Three years later, his successor, Douglas Bader, admitted that the school campus was not one of the most attractive and that the combination of clay soil, a wet year, and the mess caused on the site by the conversion of part of the school's heating to gas, had caused problems of mud and dirt being carried into the buildings.
 He added that the unfinished appearance of phase one, two and three block made the school look forward eagerly to a start on the construction of phase four.

 The fourth and final stage of the programme was originally approved by Tayside Regional Council in October 1986, but the plans were subsequently delayed and the final approval was not given until May 1990 at a total cost of £3.1 million — £400,000 more than previous estimates.
 This involved the construction of a three-storey extension at the south end of the school, connected to the existing three-storey block by a corridor, housing social studies, maths, business studies, languages and administration.
 In addition, a new single-storey block at the north end of the complex was home to the new music and art departments.
 Work started on 22 April 1991 and was completed in August 1992, three months earlier than expected.
 The following month, bulldozers moved in to demolish the UNISECO building and the huts were removed.
 Landscaping work was carried out to create a new car park and sports field.
 However, these works were delayed as a result of the Perth flooding of January 1993.
 The extension was officially opened on 22 September 1993 in the year of the school's 21st anniversary.